notesbytom/notesbytom/cisco-firepower/cisco-firepower-notes.md

 certificate** to the FMC and use it for either Decrypt - Resign or Decrypt - Known Key TLS/SSL rule actions.
 For more information, see Decrypt and Resign (Outgoing Traffic). and Known Key Decryption (Incoming Traffic)."*
 * *"The Firepower System **does not currently support TLS version 1.3 encryption or decryption**."*
+  * [Newer versions of FTD/FMC support decrypting TLS 1.3][11] - as long as Snort v3 is used.
 * *"**Aggressive TLS 1.3 downgrade**, [introduced in] 6.2.3.7, Using the `system support ssl-client-hello-enabled aggressive_tls13_downgrade {true|false}`
 CLI command, you can determine the behavior for downgrading TLS 1.3 traffic to TLS 1.2.
 For details, see the Command Reference for Firepower Threat Defense."*
   * https://www.cisco.com/c/en/us/td/docs/security/firepower/command_ref/b_Command_Reference_for_Firepower_Threat_Defense/s_8.html